junqing-zhang/junqing-zhang.github.io/_posts/2020-08-28-blog-post-writing.md

 For example, the policy of IEEE Transactions on Wireless Communications can be found [here](https://www.comsoc.org/publications/journals/ieee-transactions-wireless-communications/conference-vs-journal){:target="_blank"}.

 # How to Write a Good Paper

+## Tips
 * [Top-10 tips for writing a paper](http://conferences.sigcomm.org/co-next/2006/files/pres/10tipsforwritingapaper.pdf){:target="_blank"} by Jim Kurose, University of Massachusetts

+## Abstract and Title
+Some suggestions from the [Information for Authors IEEE Transactions on Artificial Intelligence Author Instructions](https://cis.ieee.org/publications/ieee-transactions-on-artificial-intelligence/information-for-authors-tai){:target="_blank"}
+> Avoid phrases such as “a novel methodology”, “a new algorithm”, and “a significant application” in the title.
+By default, papers in TAI offer novel contributions that are significant.
+One purpose of the paper is to convince the reader that the contribution is novel, scientifically sound, technically correct, and significant.
+As such, words such as ‘novel’ and ‘new’ are redundant.